 Taro is most known in Hawaii for Poi, a slightly fermented paste of cooked and mashed taro.
 However, taro is used to make many more things.
 You can dehydrate it and make flour, you can eat the steam stems as a vegetable, and the cooked greens are versatile in curries, wrapped around meat, in soups etc. This staple crop for tropical climates cannot be over estimated.

-Recipe for how to cook taro with a pressure cooker
+How to cook taro using a pressure cooker

 - Wash and scrub taro.
 I like to peel mine before I cook it because I feel like the scruffy skin would clog my pressure cooker.
 However, many others like to scrub it real good and clean the skin off after it is cooked.